scollier/SATraining/configFlannel.md

 ##Test the flannel configuration

 From each node, pull a Docker image for testing.
-In our case, we will use fedora:20.
+In our case, we will use rhel-tools.

 * Issue the following on node1.

 ```
-# docker run -it fedora:20 bash
+# docker run -it registry.access.redhat.com/rhel7/rhel-tools
 ```

 * This will place you inside the container.
 Check the IP address.